 One of my favorite areas in the Montessori method is the presentation of Botany lessons to my class.
 It is my utmost desire to present a unit of study with passion and detail.
 I love nature so much and to show this, I prepare and collect nature objects whatever the kind or wherever I could find it I will surely pick it and bring it home.

-One time, while doing my grocery shopping at Costco, I found a beautiful pine cone under a tree.
-It looks perfect, for me it shines with beauty.
-I clean it at home and carefully arrange together with my other findings.
+One time, while doing my grocery shopping, I found a beautiful pine cone under a tree.
+It looks perfect for me, it shines with beauty.
+I clean it at home and carefully arrange together with my other findings in our nature table.